Anderson-Shin/anderson-shin.github.io/_data_analysis/VaR_ES_SRM.md

 ![Portfolio Cumulative Return (2020–2024)](sandbox:/mnt/data/figure_6_1.png)

-**Expert Commentary:**
+**Remarks:**

 * The cumulative return graph highlights major market events: the COVID-19 crash in early 2020, subsequent recovery in 2021, inflation shock around 2022, and later volatility in 2023–2024.
 * These extreme periods directly affect tail-risk estimation: very negative returns during 2020 and 2022 will feed into the bootstrap distribution and push VaR/ES estimates lower (more negative).
-* In practice, risk teams often segment the data into sub-periods or apply time-varying models, but here we use the whole 2020–2024 span for simplicity.
+* In practice, risk teams often segment the data into sub-periods or apply time-varying models, but here I used the whole 2020–2024 span for simplicity.

 ---